IgniteUI/igniteui-xplat-docs/doc/en/components/grids/combo/features.md

 #### Sorting Direction

-The Combobox component also exposes an option for setting whether groups should be sorted in ascending or descending order.
+The ComboBox component also exposes an option for setting whether groups should be sorted in ascending or descending order.
 By default, the sorting order is ascending:

 ```html
 <igc-combo group-sorting="desc"></igc-combo>